SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Red Blood Cells I Laboratory Investigation & Classification of Anemias, RBC Production_Rinker.md

 		- note - regardless of cause, the common mechanism is *improper iron transfer with iron trapped in bone marrow macrophages*, inhibiting / suppressing erythropoiesis by cytokines hepcidin
 			- blocking the transfer of iron from macrophages into the cells - cannot be used normally.
 			**serum iron is decreased but the TIBC is also decreased!!!** increased ferritin!! plenty of storage iron, just can't use it!
 	-  sideroblastic anemia - faulty incorperation of iron into that protoporphyrin ring.
 		- ring of extra iron unincorperated and unassociated with any heme !!! **"ringed sideroblasts"**
 			- inc ferritin, iron,%saturation but dec TIBC
 		- lead toxicity , zinc, arsenic, - lead interfeers with heme synthesis + iron -
 			- neuro changes, gi upset, gingival lead line
-			- see sideroblastic hcanges, but not guaranteed in every person
+			- see sideroblastic changes, but not guaranteed in every person
 			- strong association between kids and this
 		- B6 def, inherited, can also be myelodysplastic syndrome
 		- dimorphic rbc population - some normochromic and normocytic and others hypochromic, microcytic